overlookmotel/yauzl-promise/README.md

 If `decodeStrings` option is `false`, this field is the undecoded `Buffer` instead of a decoded `String`.
 In that case, `generalPurposeBitFlag` and any Info-ZIP Unicode Path Extra Field are ignored.

 NB: In original `yauzl`, this field was named `fileName` (capital `N`).

+#### `entry.uncompressedSizeIsCertain`

+`Boolean`. `true` if `uncompressedSize` is reliable.

+Mac OS Archive Utility truncates `uncompressedSize` to 32 bits (i.e. max size 4 GiB), so it is inaccurate for files >= 4 GiB in size.

+Where the ZIP file has been identified as possibly a Mac OS ZIP, and it's possible `uncompressedSize` is inaccurate, `uncompressedSizeIsCertain` will be `false`.
+In this case, actual `uncompressedSize` may be higher than reported (but not lower).

+After `openReadStream()` has completed streaming out the file, `uncompressedSize` will be updated to reflect the accurate uncompressed data size, and `uncompressedSizeIsCertain` will change to `true`.
+NB: This doesn't happen if either decompression (`decompress` option) or entry size validation (`validateEntrySizes` option) are disabled.
+Both are enabled by default.

 #### `entry.extraFields`